Duck, You Sucker!: Release history

-The film's first English language DVD was released by MGM in the UK in 2003.
+The film's first English-language DVD was released by MGM in the UK in 2003.
 This version of the film runs 154 minutes and is almost complete, but it uses a truncated version of the film's final four-minute-long flashback.
-In 2005, following the restoration of Leone's The Good, the Bad and the Ugly, MGM re-released the film in the UK with more supplemental material, the aforementioned flashback scene reinstated and with a newly created 5.1 surround soundtrack.
-The restored version had a brief art house theatrical run in the U.S. and was subsequently released there in a "Collector's Edition" in 2007.
+In 2005, following the restoration of Leone's The Good, the Bad and the Ugly, MGM re-released the film in the UK with more supplemental material, the aforementioned flashback scene reinstated, and with a newly created 5.1 surround soundtrack.
+The restored version had a brief art house theatrical run in the U.S., and was subsequently released there in a "Collector's Edition" in 2007.
 The remastered surround tracks have attracted criticism online for the replacement of certain music cues throughout the film (most prominently during the last two flashback scenes and the end credits) and for censoring at least two expletives from the film's soundtrack.
-Furthermore, it has been reported that the mono soundtrack included on the 2007 Collector's Edition is not the original mix, but simply a fold-down of the surround remaster.
+Furthermore, the mono soundtrack reportedly included on the 2007 Collector's Edition is not the original mix, but simply a fold-down of the surround remaster.

 Duck, You Sucker! was shown in 2009 as part of the Cannes Classics series of the 62nd Cannes Film Festival.
 The print used for the festival was restored by the Cineteca di Bologna and the film laboratory Immagine Ritrovata.

 In October 2014, MGM released the film on Blu-ray, akin to its Blu-ray releases of the Dollars Trilogy.